 - First, preheat oven to 400 degrees F.

-- In a bowl combine flour, baking powder, baking soda and salt.
+- In a bowl combine flour, baking powder, baking soda, cornstarch and salt.
 Set aside.

 - In a separate bowl beat together butter and sugar until light and fluffy.
 Add eggs one at a time, scraping down the bowl after each egg, making sure they are combined well.
 Add lemon zest and mix until combined.

-- Add half the wet ingredients to the dry ingredients, stirring by hand until just combined.
+- Add half the dry ingredients (flour mixture) to the wet ingredients (sugar, butter and eggs mixture), stirring by hand until just combined.

 - Next add in half the buttermilk and lemon juice, stir until just combined.

-- Then add in remaining flour, stirring until just combined.
+- Then add in remaining flour mixture, stirring until just combined.
 Follow with remaining buttermilk, stirring until just combined.